apnadkarni/blt/doc/tabset.rst

     the change the view by clicking on the left and right arrows of a scrollbar).

+  **-scrolltabs** *boolName*
+    Indicates if *pathName* should scroll tabs if the tabs do not fit in the current window size.
+The default is "0".

+  **-selectbackground** *bgName*
+    Sets the color to display for background of the selected tab and folder for the "default" style. *BgName** may be a color name or the name of a background object created by the **blt::background** command.
+    The default is "grey85".

   **-selectcommand** *cmdString*
-    Specifies a default TCL script to be associated with tabs.
+    Specifies a TCL script to be associated with tabs.
 This command is typically invoked when left mouse button is released over the tab.
     Individual tabs may override this with the tab's **-command** option.
-The default value is "".
+The default is "".

+  **-selectforeground** *colorName*
+    Sets the color of the selected tab's text label in the "default" style.
+    The default is "black".

-  **-selectpad** *numPixels*
+  **-selectpadx** *numPixels*
     Specifies extra padding to be displayed around the selected tab.
+The default is "3".

+  **-selectpady** *numPixels*
-The default value is "3".
+    Specifies extra padding to be displayed around the selected tab.
+The default is "3".

   **-showtabs** *how*
     Specifies how to display tabs.  *How* can be one of the